Is Alua Atlantico Golf Resort Tenerife Worth It? Full Review

-For reference this is based on one week in August with 3 children aged 4, 11 and 14.
+For reference this is based on one week in August with 3 children aged 4, 11 and 14, we booked through Jet2 and paid full price, no press trip for those wondering.

-Alua Atlantico Golf Resort is situated in the Gulf de sur region of Tenerife which is approximately a 20 minutes drive from the nearest airport.
-We had a Jet2 transfer included with our package and even after making a couple of stops we were still at the hotel in under 30 minutes which is ideal when travelling at night with children.
+For me one of the most important things when booking a holiday is that there isn’t a massive transfer when you get to the other side, especially when travelling with small kids.
+Thankfully the Alua Atlantico Golf Resort is situated in the Gulf de sur region of Tenerife which is approximately a 20 minutes drive from the nearest airport.
+We had a Jet2 transfer included with our package deal and even after making a couple of stops we were still at the hotel in under 30 minutes which is ideal when travelling at night with children.
 You could hire a car and do it a bit quicker but unless you are planning on driving round the island during your holiday it really wouldn’t be worth it, neither would the private taxi be at the extra cost.

 Check in

 One of the hardest things for us when booking a holiday as a family of five is finding somewhere that can accommodate us adequately.
-We find we are either advised to book two separate rooms with no guarantee they will be near each other or they want to cram us all in to one small room with lots of put you up beds and no space to move.
-However, the Alua Atlantico have family rooms that consist of a large double room and a separate lounge area that has a sofa that turns in to two beds, plus a third one can fit in easily.
-Although this did mean we didn’t have a sofa for the holiday the room was still plenty big enough that we didn’t feel like we were walking through their bedroom all the time.
+We find we are either advised to book two separate rooms with no guarantee they will be near each other or they want to cram us all into one small room with lots of put you up beds and no space to move.
+However, the Alua Atlantico have family rooms that consist of a large double room and a separate lounge area that has a sofa that turns into two beds, plus a third bed can fit in either room easily.
+Although this set up did mean we didn’t have a sofa for the holiday the room was still plenty big enough that we didn’t feel like we were walking through their bedroom all the time.
 We also found that the sofa bed was just as comfy as the double bed so everyone was happy and got a good sleep each night.

-We had all three kids in the lounge but you could put one of the put you up bed in the bedroom if you prefer as it’s plenty big enough.
+We decided to have all three kids in the lounge but you could put one of the put you up beds in the bedroom if you prefer as it’s plenty big enough.

 The rooms are also well equipped with a flat-screen tv, hair dryer, plenty of plug sockets, satellite channels and air conditioning.